eerkela/bertrand/README.rst

    aliases and semantics in the style of existing pandas conventions.
 This allows users to quickly and unambiguously specify types while maintaining fine control over their composition and behavior.
-*  Tools for **inference** and **type checking**.
-Types can be easily detected from example data, even if those data are non-homogenous or not supported by existing numpy/pandas alternatives.
+*  Tools for **inferencing** and **type checking**.
+Types can be readily detected from example data, even if those data are non-homogenous or not supported by existing numpy/pandas alternatives.
 This is more robust than simply checking an array's ``.dtype`` field, and allows explicit ``isinstance()``\-like checks for vectorized data in any representation.
    Users can even work with ``dtype: object`` arrays without losing confidence in their results.